Unsupervised Progressive Learning and the STAM Architecture: STAM Architecture

 To do so, we estimate in an online manner the distance distribution between input patches and their nearest centroid (separately for each layer).
 The novelty detection threshold at layer $l$ is denoted by $\hat{D}_l$ and it is defined as the 95-th percentile ($\beta$ = 0.95) of this distance distribution.

 {\bf IV.
 Dual-memory organization:} New centroids are stored temporarily in a {\em Short-Term Memory (STM)} of limited capacity $\Delta$, separately for each layer.
 Every time a centroid is selected as the nearest neighbor of an input patch, it is updated based on (\ref{eq:centroid_update}).
 If an STM centroid ${\bf c_{l,j}}$ is selected more than $\theta$ times, it is copied to the {\em Long-Term Memory (LTM)} for that layer.
 We refer to this event as {\em memory consolidation}.
-The LTM has (practically) unlimited capacity and the learning rate is much smaller (in our experiments the LTM learning rate is set to zero).
+The LTM has (practically) unlimited capacity and a much smaller learning rate (in our experiments the LTM learning rate is set to zero).

-This memory organization is inspired by the Complementary Learning Systems framework \citep{kumaran2016learning}, where the STM role is played by the hippocampus and the LTM role by the cortex.
+This memory organization is inspired by the Complementary Learning Systems framework \cite{kumaran2016learning}, where the STM role is played by the hippocampus and the LTM role by the cortex.
 This dual-memory scheme is necessary to distinguish between infrequently seen patterns that can be forgotten ("outliers''), and new patterns that are frequently seen after they first appear ("novelty").

-We initialize the pool of STM centroids at each layer using randomly sampled patches from the first few images of the unlabeled stream.
 When the STM pool of centroids at a layer is full, the introduction of a new centroid (created through novelty detection) causes the removal of an earlier centroid.
 We use the Least-Recently Used (LRU) policy to remove atypical centroids that have not been recently selected by any input.
 Figure~\ref{fig-stm-ltm} illustrates this dual-memory organization.

+{\bf V. Initialization:} We initialize the pool of STM centroids at each layer using randomly sampled patches from the first few images of the unlabeled stream.
+The initial value of the novelty-detection threshold is calculated based on the distance distribution between each of these initial STM centroids and its nearest centroid.